shubham0d/Gsoc-2017-ovirt/README.md

 # Gsoc-Proposal-2017
-My Gsoc proposal for Configuring backup storage in ovirt.
+My Gsoc proposal for Configuring backup storage in ovirt which get accepted.